Will the Fed do a rate cut greater than 25bps this year?

 Contract Snapshot

-This Kalshi market resolves to YES if the Federal Reserve implements a single rate cut exceeding 25 basis points at any point during the calendar year 2026.
-Conversely, the market resolves to NO if the Fed does not enact a rate cut greater than 25 basis points within 2026.
-No specific settlement conditions or deadlines beyond the 2026 timeframe for the event are indicated.
+This market resolves to YES if the Federal Reserve implements a rate cut greater than 25 basis points during 2026.
+It resolves to NO if the Fed does not enact any rate cut exceeding 25 basis points by the end of 2026.
+No specific settlement conditions or additional key dates are provided beyond the 2026 timeframe.

 Available Contracts